pkmn/eslint-config/README.md

 literal types to represent a restricted range of values.
 However, unlikely like Pokémon Showdown, `@pkmn` aims to follow a consistent naming style for the literal constants:

-- Prefer `'Title Case'` in almost all cases, and **always** if it is used to represent a concept which would be be wrriten in `'Title Case'` if it appeared in regular text.
+- Prefer `Title Case` in almost all cases, and **always** if it is used to represent a concept which would be be wrriten in `Title Case` if it appeared in regular text.
-- If the literals are all only single words and would never appear in `'Title Case'`, `lowercase` should be used instead.
+- If the literals are all only single words and would never appear in `Title Case`, `lowercase` should be used instead.
 - `camelCase` can be used if it is required to directly map to `keyof` some type (ie. to interop with method or field names which *do* follow `camelCase`).